MUBI is showing Luc Moullet's Land of Madness (2009) from January 3 - February 1, 2017 in the United States.

 and Doug Dibbern for assisting with the interview. —Daniel Kasman

 NOTEBOOK: You mentioned in your introduction at Cannes that Land of Madness was initially suggested to you by Edgar Ulmer.

 LUC MOULLET: Ulmer wanted to produce films by young people, and when I saw him he asked me to write something, but Ulmer had great difficulties getting his own movies produced, so this ended up not being made.

 MOULLET: No, it was a fiction.
 It was too long and too expensive.
 Ulmer spoke a lot without really having the power to supervise this film made by young people.
 I took a little part of it—10% or 5%, all about madness, this little part—and came back to the documentary way of filming, which was easier and more interesting in this case.
 And less costly.
 That gave me the idea of the title.

-DAVID PHELPS: Did you know other directors from that era?
-I know you interviewed many, and Fuller you worked with.
+NOTEBOOK: Did you know other directors from that era?
+I know you interviewed many, and Samuel Fuller you worked with.

 MOULLET: Yes of course, because I was writing text for Cahiers du cinéma, and I was just beginning so I couldn’t write about great, great directors; Truffaut and Rivette spoke about them, wrote about them, so I had to concentrate on other directors who were a little forgotten or not yet known, such as Ulmer and Fuller.

 NOTEBOOK: And now they are associated with the New Wave and Cahiers.